 AWS does not have an obligation to renew its agreements with us on commercially reasonable terms, or at all.
 If we are unable to renew our agreements or unable to renew on commercially reasonable terms, our agreements are prematurely terminated, or we add additional infrastructure providers, we may experience costs or downtime in connection with the transfer to, or the addition of, new data center providers.
 If these providers charge high costs for or increase the cost of their services, we may have to increase the fees to use our platform and our operating results may be adversely impacted.
-We also plan to transition in the fourth quarter of 2020 to a different AWS facility than the one we are currently using in an effort to reduce long-term costs, to gain access to servers with enhanced functionality, and increase operational resilience.
-During this transition, we may experience resulting downtime or incur additional costs, particularly if we encounter an unforeseen issue or incident during the migration.
+We also plan to transition around the first quarter of 2021 to a different AWS facility than the one we are currently using in an effort to reduce long-term costs, to gain access to servers with enhanced functionality, and increase operational resilience.
+During this transition, we may experience resulting downtime, cause errors in our platform or services, including escrow or payment services, or incur additional costs, particularly if we encounter an unforeseen issue or incident during the migration.
 We expect to incur increased costs during the migration, as we will need to use two AWS data facilities at one time during the transition period.